Adolis García Preview, Player Props: Rangers vs. Mets

 Mets Pitching Rankings

-- The Mets have the 19th-ranked team ERA across all MLB pitching staffs (4.49).
+- The Mets' 4.48 team ERA ranks 19th among all MLB pitching staffs.

-- Mets pitchers combine to give up 162 total home runs at a clip of 1.2 per game (to rank 18th in baseball).
+- Mets pitchers combine to rank 17th in baseball in home runs given up (163 total, 1.2 per game).

-- Quintana (1-5) takes the mound for the Mets in his eighth start of the season.
-He's put together a 3.73 ERA in 41 2/3 innings pitched, with 30 strikeouts.
+- Reyes will start for the Mets, his first of the season.

-- The left-hander last appeared on Wednesday against the Atlanta Braves, when he tossed 5 1/3 innings, allowing five earned runs while giving up nine hits.

 © 2023 Data Skrive.
 All rights reserved.